What Is Estate Planning?

 • Retirement assets

-• Retirement accounts and other financial assets
+• Retirement accounts and other retirement plans

 What Are Estate Planning Documents?

-A good estate plan should provide you with peace of mind by offering clear answers to questions like:
+Once assets are inventoried and ownership status is clear, the next step is deciding which estate planning documents to include in your plan.
+A good estate plan should provide peace of mind by offering clear answers to questions like:

 • What is the state of your financial affairs?